 Statements of future events or conditions in this presentation, including projections, targets, expectations, estimates, and business plans are forward-looking statements.
 Similarly, discussion of roadmaps or future plans related to carbon capture, transportation and storage, biofuel, hydrogen, and other future plans to reduce emissions and emission intensity of the company, its affiliates and third parties are dependent on future market factors, such as continued technological progress, policy support and timely rule-making and permitting, and represent forward-looking statements.
 Forward-looking statements can be identified by words such as believe, anticipate, intend, propose, plan, goal, seek, project, predict, target, estimate, expect, strategy, outlook, schedule, future, continue, likely, may, should, will and similar references to future periods.
-Forward-looking statements in this presentation include, but are not limited to, references to the company's general, Upstream, Downstream and Chemicals strategies, including but not limited to its focus on reducing unit cash costs, volume growth and margin growth; being well-positioned for the future and to compete through the energy transition, delivering shareholder value, and the outlook for improved cash flows across a range of price cases and robust cash flow through the cycle; the quality, lifespan and rate of decline of the company's assets; the company's sustainability priorities and focus, and the company's strategy for the energy transition and emission reduction goals; the timing of and production from the renewable diesel facility at Strathcona; the company's capital allocation priorities and commitment to returning surplus cash to shareholders; and progressing value accretive projects and maintaining optionality.
+Forward-looking statements in this presentation include, but are not limited to, references to the company's general, Upstream, Downstream and Chemicals strategies, including but not limited to its focus on reducing unit cash costs, volume growth and margin growth; being well-positioned for the future and to compete through the energy transition, delivering shareholder value, and the outlook for improved cash flows across a range of price cases and robust cash flow through the cycle; the quality, lifespan and rate of decline of the company's assets; the company's capital allocation priorities and commitment to returning surplus cash to shareholders; and progressing value accretive projects and maintaining optionality.

 Forward-looking statements are based on the company's current expectations, estimates, projections and assumptions at the time the statements are made.
-Actual future financial and operating results, including expectations and assumptions concerning future energy demand, supply and mix; production rates, growth and mix across various assets; production life, resource recoveries and reservoir performance; project plans, timing, costs, technical evaluations and capacities, and the company's ability to effectively execute on these plans and operate its assets, including the Strathcona renewable diesel project, the Leming, Grand Rapids and LASER projects at Cold Lake, and autonomous operations at Kearl; the adoption and impact of new facilities or technologies on reductions to greenhouse gas emissions intensity, including but not limited to technologies using solvents to replace energy intensive steam at Cold Lake, the EBRT project, Strathcona renewable diesel, carbon capture and storage including in connection with hydrogen for the renewable diesel project, recovery technologies and efficiency projects, and any changes in the scope, terms, or costs of such projects; the degree and timeliness of support that will be provided by policymakers and other stakeholders for various new technologies such as carbon capture and storage; for renewable diesel, the availability and cost of locally-sourced and grown feedstock and the supply of renewable diesel to British Columbia in connection with its low-carbon fuel legislation; the amount and timing of emissions reductions, including the impact of lower carbon fuels; performance of third-party service providers including service providers located outside of Canada; receipt of regulatory and third-party approvals in a timely manner, especially with respect to large scale emissions reduction projects; applicable laws and government policies, including with respect to climate change, greenhouse gas emissions reductions and low carbon fuels; refinery utilization and product sales;
+Actual future financial and operating results, including expectations and assumptions concerning future energy demand, supply and mix; production rates, growth and mix across various assets; production life, resource recoveries and reservoir performance; project plans, timing, costs, technical evaluations and capacities, and the company's ability to effectively execute on these plans and operate its assets, including the Strathcona renewable diesel project, the Leming, Grand Rapids and LASER projects at Cold Lake, and autonomous operations at Kearl; the adoption and impact of new facilities or technologies on reductions to greenhouse gas emissions intensity, including but not limited to technologies using solvents to replace energy intensive steam at Cold Lake, the EBRT project, Strathcona renewable diesel, carbon capture and storage including in connection with hydrogen for the renewable diesel project, recovery technologies such as carbon capture and storage; for renewable diesel, the availability and cost of lower carbon fuels; performance of third-party service providers including service providers located outside of Canada; receipt of regulatory and third-party approvals in a timely manner, especially with respect to large scale emissions reduction project; and soging or renewable laws and government policies, including with respect to climate change, greenhouse gas emissions reductions and low carbon fuels; refinery utilization and providers located outside of Canada; receipt of regulatory and third-party approvals in a timely manner, especially with respect to large scale emissions reduction projects; applicable laws and government policies, including with respect to climate change, greenhouse gas emissions and low carbon fuels; refinery utilization and product sales; the ability to offset any ongoing or renewable diesel, carbour cerve providers located o